mhyneman8/myFlix-client/README.md

 # myFlix
 ## Client-Side

-This site uses React to build the client-side for a RESTful API movie database.
+myFlix-client uses React to build a fontend single page for the client side of myFlix app.
+It provides users with information on their favorite movies, like director, and genre.
+Users can also add and delete movies from their favorites list.

+User Authentication is with a JWT-based and basic HTTP authentications.

 ## Authors